Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The Short Version

-• 80% in 15 minutes > 100% in 4 hours – Speed beats perfection
+• 80% in 15 minutes > 100% in 4 hours – speed beats perfection

-• Pre-authorize emergency measures and budgets
+• Pre-authorization for emergency measures and budgets

 • Train, train, train – no PowerPoints, real drills

-What Now?
+What now?

 Take 30 minutes and answer these questions: